express42/postgresql_lwrp/README.md

 Description
 ===========
 This cookbook includes recipes and provider to install and configure postgresql database.
-This cookbook was tested with Postgresql 9.1 and 9.2, but should work with 9.0 too.
+This cookbook was tested with Postgresql 9.1 and 9.2, and should work with 9.0 too.

 Requirements
 ============
-- This cookbook version (0.1.1) tested only with Debian squeeze.
+- This cookbook version (0.1.1) tested only on Debian squeeze.
 - You must have repository with Postgres version 9.x

 Attributes
 ==========
-This cookbook have server and client attributes file.
+This cookbook have server and client attribute files.

 With client attributes(["postgresql"]["client"]) you can set only postgresql client and library version.